Spurred by reform, China's niche LNG buyers to pour in investments, double imports

 Some companies also plan to beef up trading expertise by opening offices overseas, such as in Singapore, executives said.

-The rise of niche players will erode some market share held by state giants CNOOC, PetroChina and Sinopec , prompting them to scale back gas infrastructure investment and focus on global trading, while extending into retail gas distribution at home, officials said.
+The rise of niche players will erode some market share held by state giants CNOOC, PetroChina 0857.HK and Sinopec 0386.HK, prompting them to scale back gas infrastructure investment and focus on global trading, while extending into retail gas distribution at home, officials said.

 “National majors’ investment in terminals and pipelines were previously self-driven for integration.
 Now that these assets have been spun off, the drive to build new facilities will subside,” said a PetroChina official.